mxg/topaz/README.md

 list -- produce a list of all of the examples in the kit

-readme -- print all the readme.me files from each example.
+readme -- print all the readme.md files from each example.

 all -- do a clean, build, and run, in that order,